 The Paulding College and Career Academy is open to all students in the Paulding County School District enrolled in grades 9-12.
 Students remain a student at their home high school while attending PCCA and are eligible to participate in all activities there.
 Transportation is provided between the five high schools and PCCA, which is located on the New Hope Education Center campus, for both morning and afternoon sessions.
 Students may also drive or be dropped off at PCCA.
 There are no requirements or applications required to attend PCCA.
 Students should notify their counselor that they would like a PCCA pathway to be included in their schedule.
+However, a Letter of Intent must be submitted for the CNA & CMA program by January 31st of the school year prior to the student enrolling at PCCA.

 Students attending PCCA will be able to graduate with more than a high school diploma.
 They will be given opportunities to participate in Dual Enrollment through Chattahoochee Technical College (CTC) and gain career knowledge through Work-Based Learning/Apprenticeship programs with business and industry partners.
+They will also have the opportunity to gain Industry-recognized certifications.
 Through these experiences, students will acquire the skills, experiences and connections needed to successfully transition directly into either a post-secondary or career environment.
 PCCA will give students the opportunity to develop skills that will be essential to meet the needs of business and industry in our community and prepare them for careers that they can begin immediately upon graduation.